indiana-university/rivet-docs/content/add-ons/rivet-emmet.md

   - All
   - Tools
 ---
+## About Emmet

+Emmet is a text editor plugin that makes it easy to create custom code snippets that help developers improve HTML and CSS workflow.
+[See a demo of it in action](https://emmet.io/) on the Emmet website.

 ## Installing Emmet

 Emmet is available as a plugin for most editors, including [Visual Studio Code](https://code.visualstudio.com/docs/editor/emmet), [Atom](https://github.com/emmetio/emmet-atom#readme), and [Sublime Text](https://github.com/sergeche/emmet-sublime#readme).